ExSituMarketing/iFrame-Embed/README.md

 # Parameters
 data-loc: Location of the iframe source.
 data-res: Set 'true' if the iframe need to be responsive.
-data-ref: Set 'ture' if the iframe need to be refreshed with user defined interval.
+data-ref: Set 'true' if the iframe need to be refreshed with user defined interval.

 # Auto Refreshing
-If data-ref is set to 'true', the iframe will be reloaded with the interval set in the embed.js The interval can be set defferently for mobile and desktop user.
+If data-ref is set to 'true', the iframe will be reloaded with the interval set in the embed.js The interval can be set differently for mobile and desktop user.
 ``` js
 ao.refreshTimer = {
     mobile: 6000, // every 6 seconds as default